Last Updated on 24th January 2022 by Sophie Nadeau

 When it comes to stopping off for refreshments, Dublin has plenty of quirky and quaint coffee shops which are well worth a stop off in.
 Highlights along the way include Peacock Green & Co. (specialising in tea) and Queen of Tarts (whose sweet delights lie in the sheer number of cakes on offer).

 Meanwhile, the best time I have when it comes to dressing for the occasion is to wear flat and comfortable shoes, as well as bringing along a rain jacket or umbrella.
-After all, Ireland isn’t known as the ‘Emerald Isle’ for nothing and you’ll want some rainproof shoes if you’re planning to spend a weekend in Dublin.
+After all, Ireland isn’t known as the ‘Emerald Isle’ for nothing (all the green rolling hills are thanks to plenty of rain) and you’ll want some rainproof shoes if you’re planning to spend a weekend in Dublin.

 Walking time: 58 minutes.